Android emulators have gained traction in recent times. The extra push came from the rise in popularity of games like PUBG Mobile on PC.

 The company later said that they have applied the countermeasures and security updates since they come to know about the hack.

-Other Offence by Nox Player
+Strike Two by Nox Player

 Several users on Reddit, Quora have complained of Segurazo, an antivirus getting installed with Nox Player.